- Class: Insecta (Insect)

 How do diving beetles breathe underwater?
 They capture surface air and store it under their wing covers.
 Sunburst diving beetles carry a bubble on their rear end that pulls oxygen from the water and helps the beetle stay under just a little longer.
 You can see them up close at Elephant Odyssey.

-Many beetle species are considered pests.
+Many beetles are considered pests.
 These beetle pests cause millions of dollars in damage to plant products and transmit disease.
 Woodworm and death watch beetles (Anobiidae family) can eat furniture and wood floors, and carpet beetles (Dermestidae family) eat wool; weevils (Curculionoidae superfamily) attack crops, such as cotton, apples, corn, and more.
 The Colorado or potato beetle Leptinotarsa decemlineata can destroy a potato crop.

-Several known beetle species are at critical risk.
+Several known beetles are at critical risk.
 For example, the Frigate Island giant tenebrionid Polposipus herculeanus is native to only the small Frigate Island in the Seychelles island chain in the Indian Ocean.
 As more humans arrive on the island, the flightless beetle’s habitat is destroyed.
 Agricultural development in central California’s vernal pools has left the delta green ground beetle Elaphrus viridis at critical risk.